• Skip to primary navigation

 • Pea Guacamole

-Check out my Air Fryer Jalapeño Poppers and my Zucchini Sliders for more great appetizer recipes!
+Check out my Air Fryer Bacon Wrapped Jalapeño Poppers and my Zucchini Sliders for more great appetizer recipes!

 Pea guacamole is a twist on traditional guacamole, made with green peas instead of avocados.
-This dish is a flavorful and healthy alternative to the classic, and is made using similar ingredients such as diced tomatoes, onion, jalapeño pepper, lime juice, cilantro, salt, and pomegranate seeds.
+It's a flavorful and healthy alternative to the classic, and is made using similar ingredients such as diced tomatoes, onion, jalapeño pepper, lime juice, cilantro, salt, and pomegranate seeds.

-The ingredients are blended together until a desired consistency is achieved, resulting in a bright green, fresh-tasting dip that can be used as a spread or served with tortilla chips.
+The ingredients are blended together until a desired consistency is achieved.
 Pea guacamole is also a great option for those who are avoiding avocados for dietary or allergy reasons.

 Why You'll Love This Recipe